NASCAR Racing

-NASCAR Racing is a series of car racing video games originally developed by Papyrus Design Group in the 1990s.
+NASCAR Racing was a series of car racing video games originally developed by Papyrus Design Group in the 1990s.
 The series started in 1994 and ended with the release of NASCAR Racing 2003 Season in 2003.
 Later NASCAR games were released by Electronic Arts who, through their EA Sports brand, took over the official NASCAR license.
 This article deals with the original series release, NASCAR Racing.